phax/phive/README.md

 Licensed under the Apache 2 license.

 This project is divided into 3 sub-projects for maximum flexibility
-  * peppol-validation-api - generic API
+  * ph-bdve - generic "Business Document Validation Engine"
-  * peppol-validation-artefacts - only the created SCH and XSLT artefacts - no Java code and no dependencies!
-  * peppol-validation-engine - the main engine using the API and the artefacts
+  * peppol-validation-engine - the PEPPOL specific setup etc

 #News
-  * v3.0.0
+  * v3.0.0 - 2017-01-26
+    * Is a complete rewrite with different structure etc.
     * Binds to ph-commons 8.6.x
     * Requires at least ph-schematron 4.2.1
   * v2.0.1 - 2016-09-12